Symptoms Guide

-Dogs can\'t tell you what\'s wrong -- but their bodies do.
+Dogs cannot tell you what is wrong.
+Their bodies do.
 Use these guides to understand what common symptoms mean, when watchful waiting is appropriate, and when to call the vet immediately.

-Each guide includes: what the symptom likely means, a wait-vs-act decision guide, breed-specific risks, and FAQ answers to the questions owners ask most.
+Each guide includes what the symptom likely means, a wait-vs-act decision tree, breed-specific risks, and FAQ answers to the questions owners ask most.

 Dog Limping